 - There are no length restrictions, but please note that the longer the piece, the more we have to justify its appearance in the magazine.
 That said, we have published long poems, poem cycles, and novellas.
 We rarely publish pieces longer than 6000 words.
 We do not print novel excerpts.
-Think “short fiction” as a genre.
+Think “short fiction” as a category.

 - If you are new to The New Quarterly, consider entering your fiction piece in the annual Peter Hinchcliffe Short Fiction Award Contest.

 - Publication rates are $275 for Fiction and $50 per Postscript, plus a complimentary copy and a special contributor subscription rate.

 - Online submissions must be in a single file in .doc, .docx, or PDF format.

 - You must include a cover letter with your submission.
 Include your cover letter as the first page of your submission.

 - Title your submission in the following format: YourSurname_SubmissionTitle (i.e. Bala_Butter-Tea-at-Starbucks).

 - Include a word count at the end of your work.

 - We will accept one piece per author, per genre, per calendar year.
 Contest submissions do not count towards this total.